George Lambert, 1st Viscount Lambert: Birth and education

-Lambert was born in South Tawton in Devon, on 25 June 1866, the son of George Lambert Gorwyn and his wife, Grace Howard.
+Lambert was born in South Tawton in Devon, on 25 June 1866, the son of George Lambert Gorwyn (1818–1885) and his wife, Grace Howard.

-George Lambert Gorwyn (1818–1885), who is remembered today as a quarrelsome and much disliked man, had inherited farms in Spreyton and Drewsteignton.
+George Lambert Gorwyn had inherited farms in Spreyton and Drewsteignton.
 He dropped the surname Gorwyn in the 1870s, becoming known merely as George Lambert.
 His wife, Grace Howard, was the daughter of a farm labourer from South Tawton, who had been his housekeeper.
 They married in 1866.

 Lambert was educated at Spreyton School and North Tawton Grammar School.
 He left school after his father's death in 1885, and commenced farming.

 Political career

 Lambert served as a County Councillor for Devonshire, 1889–1912, and as a County Alderman, 1912–1952.

 He was first elected as Liberal MP for South Molton at a by-election in 1891.
 He was Civil Lord of the Admiralty, 1905–1915, "a post for which he had no obvious qualifications.
 'A farmer sent to sea' was a jibe frequently heard in those days" (The Times).

 He lost his seat at the 1924 General Election to the Conservative Cedric Drewe, but regained it at the 1929 general election.
 Although he began his parliamentary career as a Liberal, in 1931 Lambert had become a National Liberal supporting the Conservative Party, following a long period criticising David Lloyd George and opposition to the Labour Party.

 Lambert was made a Privy Councillor in 1912, and later the same year he was appointed to the Royal Commission on Fuel and Engines.
 He was created Viscount Lambert when he stepped down as an MP in July 1945, after 48 years, 348 days in the House of Commons, the fifth longest-serving MP of the 20th century.

 His eldest son, the Hon.
 George Lambert, followed him as MP for South Molton, later Torrington, at the 1945 general election, and succeeded him as Viscount Lambert in 1958.